yahoo/bgjs/BGforLLMs-Core.md

 ### Other Critical Rules
 - **No circular dependencies** - If A depends on B, B cannot depend on A
-- **Actions can only update resources NOT supplied by behaviors**
+- **Actions can only update signals NOT supplied by behaviors**
-- **Must declare ALL resource accesses in demands/supplies**
+- **Must declare ALL signal accesses in dependsOn/supplies**

 ### Quick Architecture Checklist
 Before writing Behavior Graph code, ask:
-1. **"Which behavior owns each resource?"** - Design ownership first
+1. **"Which behavior owns each signal?"** - Design ownership first
 2. **"Are there any cycles?"** - Trace dependency paths
-3. **"What moments trigger updates?"** - Identify all input events
+3. **"What events trigger updates?"** - Identify all input events
-4. **"What side effects are needed?"** - Plan external interactions
+4. **"What effects are needed?"** - Plan external interactions
-5. **"Are any updates happening outside behaviors?"** - Must use actions or side effects
+5. **"Are any updates happening outside behaviors?"** - Must use actions or effects
-6. **"Are DOM/console/file operations in side effects?"** - Never direct in run blocks
+6. **"Are DOM/console/file operations in effects?"** - Never direct in run blocks

 ---